Many people hear scratching in their walls and eerie scuttling at night and realize that they live alongside mice.

 You will need to put some food inside a covered chamber.

-It’s an easy way to kill the mouse without causing it pain, and the battery-powered setup means there are no wires that the mouse could chew.
+It’s an easy way to kill the mouse without causing it pain, and the battery-powered setup means there are no wires the mouse could chew.

 3. Snap Traps

 Snap traps are the traditional form of mouse trap seen in all cartoons.
-The piece of cheese is placed on the end, and a metal bar is clamped down on the mouse when they try to take it.
+The cheese is placed on the end, and a metal bar is clamped down on the mouse when they try to take it.

 These mouse traps can kill instantly if set up correctly, so it’s not as inhumane as people think.